-- 1. First check all the wiring, and if a GSM communicator is installed, insert its SIM card (PIN code disabled). - Check the backup battery connection Switch the power supply on a green LED starts flashing on the control panel board. - 4.
-If a hard-wired keypad is connected it indicates "Service" mode - 5.
-The control panel can also be set up via the interface using OLink software - - (A virtual keypad can be used in OLink to indicate system status). - If you have neither the wired keypad, nor OLink, enrol a wireless keypad by the following means: - a) have an opened keypad and its battery ready, - b) check that the green LED in the control panel is flashing,c) short the RESET link in the control panel for 1 second (enrollment) - c) short the RESET link in the control panel for 1 second (enrollment mode opens), - d) install batteries into the keypad not far from the control panel - e) the keypad emits a beep and enrols to the first free address.
-After that it displays "Enrollment" and offers another free address for enrollment
+- First check all the wiring, and if a GSM communicator is installed, insert its SIM card (PIN code disabled). - 14.
+Check the backup battery connection - Switch the power supply on a green LED starts flashing on the control panel board. - 16.
+If a hard-wired keypad is connected it indicates "Service" mode - The control panel can also be set up via the interface using OLink software (A virtual keypad can be used in OLink to indicate system status). - 18.
+If you have neither the wired keypad, nor OLink, enrol a wireless keypad by the following means: - a) have an opened keypad and its battery ready, - b) check that the green LED in the control panel is flashing, - short the RESET link in the control panel for 1 second (enrollment mode opens).

-- f) Pressing the # key exits enrollment mode and the "Service" ) message appears on the keypad - g) check whether the keyboard functions in the place where you intend to install it and then install its plastic rear part.

-) The keypad comes with English texts from production - these can be changed to other languages - see the manual.
+- d) install batteries into the keypad not far from the control panel - e) the keypad emits a beep and enrols to the first free address.
+After that it displays "Enrollment" and offers another free address for enrollment - f) Pressing the # key exits enrollment mode and the "Service" ) message appears on the keypad - g) check whether the keyboard functions in the place where you intend to install it and then install its plastic rear part. - ) The keypad comes with English texts from production these can be changed to other languages see the manual.